yadler97/terako/README.md

 # terako

-terako is a discord bot that offers commands for searching animes and mangas via the anilist API, listening to YouTube videos in a voice channel, displaying current corona incidences in Germany and searching for articles on Wikipedia via the mediawiki API
+terako is a discord bot that offers commands for searching animes and mangas via the anilist API, listening to YouTube videos in a voice channel, displaying current corona incidences in Germany, searching for articles on Wikipedia via the Mediawiki API and searching for images and translating texts via the Bing API.

 ## commands